 There is no limit on the amount of equity swap transactions that may be entered into by a Stock Fund.
 These transactions do not involve the delivery of securities or other underlying assets or principal.
 Accordingly, the risk of loss with respect to equity swaps is limited to the net amount of payments that a Stock Fund is contractually obligated to make, if any.
 The effective use of swaps and related transactions by a Stock Fund may depend, among other things, on the Stock Fund's ability to terminate the transactions at times when the Subadviser deems it desirable to do so.
 Because swaps and related transactions are bilateral contractual arrangements between a Stock Fund and counterparties to the transactions, the Stock Fund's ability to terminate such an arrangement may be considerably more limited than in the case of an exchange-traded instrument.
 To the extent a Stock Fund does not, or cannot, terminate such a transaction in a timely manner, the Stock Fund may suffer a loss in excess of any amounts that it may have received, or expected to receive, as a result of entering into the transaction.
-If the other party to a swap defaults, the Stock Fund's risk of loss is the net amount of payments that the Stock Fund contractually is entitled to receive, if any.
-A Stock Fund may purchase and sell caps, floors, and collars without limitation, subject to the asset segregation requirements described under "Use of Segregated and Other Special Accounts" below.
+If the other party to a swap defaults, the Stock Fund's risk of loss is the net amount of payments that the Stock Fund collars without limitation, subject to the asset segregation requirements described under "Use of Segregated and Other Special Accounts" below.